Model-specific functions

 Keyword arguments

-• C = 3.5: a tuning parameter that controls the accuracy of the algorithm: small C favours computational efficiency, while large C favours accuracy.
-Schlather (2002) recommends the use of C = 3.
+• C = 3.5: a tuning parameter that controls the accuracy of the algorithm.
+Small C favours computational efficiency, while large C favours accuracy.

 • Gumbel = true: flag indicating whether the data should be log-transformed from the unit Fréchet scale to the Gumbel scale.